 4. Chronic infection with hepatitis viruses and HIV:

 The Hepatitis B virus, responsible for most chronic inflammation of liver and liver cancer, is also transmitted sexually as HIV.
 The majority of Hepatitis B infections among young patients are attributable to unprotected sexual intercourse.

 Individuals whose gender identity doesn’t match their sex assigned at birth are particularly facing additional health consequences, such as:

-Abuse, bullying, sexual harassment, and sometimes mental health problems such as depression, anxiety, and disordered eating behaviors are more common in sexual minoritized teens and youth.
+Abuse, bullying, sexual harassment, and sometimes mental health problems such as depression, anxiety, and disordered eating behaviors are more common in sexually minoritized teens and youth.
 All those serve as a trigger for substance use and unprotected sex.